madetech/learn/core-skills/web-application-development-with-react/README.md

 ### Fox

-Getting crafty with React - Creating some components for your users
+#### Getting crafty with React - Creating some components for your users

+For this level you will be expected to bring along with you an application which contains a set of components which meet the marking criteria.

+During the assessment, the reviewer will go through your application with you asking for demonstrations of the crtieria, and ask some follow up questions.

+#### Application

 - The candidate has created an application which contains:
   - A component without any props or state
+  - A use of the `key` prop
+  - A component which makes use of a function passed in as a prop
+  - A component which renders differently based on state changes
+  - A component which changes state in response to an onClick event
+  - A component which has been styled without the use of global styles
   - A component which renders differently based on the following prop types being passed in:
     - A boolean
     - A string
-    - A function
     - The `children` prop

+#### Understanding

+The candidate can describe:

-  - An appropriate use of the `key` prop
+- What the `key` prop is used for.
-  - A component which renders differently based on state changes
-  - A component which changes state in response to an onClick event
-  - A component which has been styled without global styles

 ### Owl